 - Step 4 Continue until all the crepes are cooked.
 Heat the Medieval Raspberry Compote and place a spoon full inside each crepe and roll them.
 Add a dollop on the top and enjoy!

 - Step 5 Tip: By the way…they can be stored in the fridge for 4 days.
 When you go to use them, you’ll need to reheat them.
 They do dry out due to the gluten-free flour.
-You can steam them back to life in a steamer, use the microwave or by using a frying pan on low with a lid.
+You can steam them back to life in a steamer, use the microwave, or by using a frying pan on low with a lid.
 I’ve found that the best way to make these delicious crepes is to make the batter and store it in the fridge.
-Thin it out with some water, coconut or almond milk and make them fresh when you have the urge.
-The batter lasts about 4 days.
+Thin it out with some water, coconut, or almond milk and make them fresh when you have the urge.
+The batter lasts in a sealed container in the fridge for about 4 days.
 I’ve never had it last longer due to the fact we eat them so fast.